hartmannjr/mintimport/README.md

 # mintimport
-imports mints csv files for assets and liabilities into a running list
+imports mints csv files for assets and liabilities into a running list on a google sheet of your choosing.

 this code is for trimming and importing assets and liabilities csv's from Mint.com.

-Setup
+Requirements:
 Must have:

 google drive folders named:
 - AssetImport
 - LiabilityImport

-sheets named:
+Google sheet with sheets named:
 - AssetImport
 - LiabilityImport

 daily trigger

+Setup:

+When in your google sheet, go to Extension > App Script copy the code fom the Code.gs file into the Code.gs file on your Apps Script Project.

-set up trigger:
+Set up trigger:
 1. in your sheets Apps Script project go to Triggers
 2. "+ Add Trigger"
 3. Set the following